cnoe482/VM-Setup/README.md

 <p align="center">

 <img width="354" height="383" alt="azvm" src="https://github.com/user-attachments/assets/9603c62e-2994-4ef1-a933-93180870dab2" />

 </p>

 <h1>Azure Virtual Machine - Setup</h1>

-This tutorial outlines the Setup and options available when setting up an Azure Virtual Machine.<br />
+This guide demonstrates how to create and configure an Azure Virtual Machine, explaining key configuration options.<br />

 <h2>Environments and Technologies Used</h2>

-- Web Browser
+* Web Browser
-- Microsoft Azure (Virtual Machines/Compute)
+* Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+* Remote Desktop

 <h2>Operating Systems Used </h2>

-- Windows 11 Pro
+* Windows 11 Pro

 <h2>List of Prerequisites</h2>

-- Microsoft Azure account
+* Microsoft Azure account
-- Windows 11 Virtual Machine
+* Internet connection
-- Remote Desktop Client
+* Remote Desktop Client

 <h1>Step 1 - Create an Azure account</h1>

-- <a href="https://azure.microsoft.com/en-us">Azure Website Link</a>
+* Azure Website Link
-- Click **Get started with Azure**
+* Click Get started with Azure
-- Click **Try Azure for free**
+* Click Try Azure for free
-- Either Sign in with your existing Microsoft account or create one
+* Either sign in with your existing Microsoft account or create one
-- Follow prompts for creating your Azure account
+* Follow prompts for creating your Azure account
-- You should now be in the Azure Portal
+* You should now be in the Azure Portal
-- On Azure Portal: use the search bar
+* On Azure Portal: use the search bar
-  - Type in "Subscriptions"
+  * Type in “Subscriptions”
-  - Click **Subscriptions**
+  * Click Subscriptions
-- Select your subscription
+* Select your subscription
-- One the top you should see this message Click it
+* On the top, you should see this message.
+Click it
-  - **Your remaining $200.00 of free credit expires in 30 days.
-Upgrade to keep going with your account.**
+  * Your remaining $200.00 of free credit expires in 30 days.
+Upgrade to keep going with your account.
-- Now on the Bottom of the page click **Upgrade to pay as you go**
+* Now on the Bottom of the page, click Upgrade to pay as you go
-  - Verify your payment if needed
+  * Verify your payment if needed
-  - Exit Azure Portal webpage and re-enter to apply updated subscriptiona
+  * Exit the Azure Portal webpage and re-enter to apply the updated subscription
-- Why do we have to do this?
+* Why do we have to do this?
-  - Some features are only allowed with pay as you go
+  * Some features are only allowed with pay-as-you-go
-  - If you created a new account you will still have your $200 credit for 30 days
+  * If you created a new account, you will still have your $200 credit for 30 days

 <img width="1909" height="846" alt="Step 1" src="https://github.com/user-attachments/assets/7a441e09-c92b-4dbd-8d46-3588fa6433b7" />